Marco Ricci

-Marco Ricci (6 June 1676 – 21 January 1730) was an Italian painter of the Baroque period.
+Marco Ricci (6 June 1676 – 21 January 1730) was an Italian Baroque painter.

 Early years

 He was born at Belluno and received his first instruction in art from his uncle, Sebastiano Ricci, likely in Milan in 1694–6.
 He left for Venice with his uncle in 1696, but had to flee the city.
 He visited Rome, where he was for some time occupied in painting perspective views.
 In 1706–7, he worked with his uncle on the decoration of the Sala d'Ercole in the Palazzo Fenzi, located in Florence.
 Ricci's propensity for collaboration with other artists makes his early style difficult to trace, but it is generally agreed that his influences included Claude Lorrain, Gaspard Dughet, and Salvator Rosa, along with a naturalistic style of landscape painting practiced in the Veneto in the 17th and early 18th centuries.
 Closer in time, and known personally by Ricci, was the Genoese painter Alessandro Magnasco, whose handling of loose paint and his long, thin, wiry figures are echoed in a number of Ricci's early canvases.